-The Bible, interestingly, refers to three distinct locations as heaven (2Corinthians 12:2, read also our article on the subject).
+The Bible, interestingly, refers to three distinct locations as heaven (2Corinthians 12:2).
 This study, however, will focus on the place believed to be the reward of Christians and its relationship to the earth.

-Heaven, at the present time, exists in a spiritual dimension that is completely separate from the earth and the physical universe.
+Heaven, at the present time, exists in a spiritual dimension that is completely separate from our planet and the physical universe.
 Its linkage to God is undeniable.
 It is not only the place where he dwells (1Kings 8:30, Matthew 6:9) it is also where his throne, which represents his authority and power over all things, is located (Isaiah 66:1, Matthew 5:34, 23:22).

 Heaven is also the place where angels interact with God and receive instructions from him.
-The patriarch Jacob, in a dream, saw angels traveling back and forth from the earth to God's heavenly presence (Genesis 28:12 - 17).
-Heaven is the place where demons, including the devil, go to interact with the Eternal (Revelation 12:7 - 10).
+The patriarch Jacob, in a dream, saw angels traveling back and forth from the earth to God's presence (Genesis 28:12 - 17).
+This is also the place where demons, including the devil, go to interact with the Eternal (Revelation 12:7 - 10).

-Are those in the first resurrection of the dead, set to occur in the near future, taken to heaven?
-The surprising Biblical answer is NO!
-They are brought back to life, given new spiritual bodies, and meet Jesus in the air as he returns to earth to rule as King of Kings (1Thessalonians 4:16 - 17).
+Are those in the first resurrection of the dead taken to heaven where they will live for eternity?
+The surprising Biblical answer is no!
+They are brought back to life, given new spiritual bodies, and meet Jesus in the air as he returns to rule as King of Kings (1Thessalonians 4:16 - 17).

 Will resurrected humans ultimately get a chance at reaching heaven?
 God's plan is to ultimately deal with sin, on a permanent basis, in everything that he created.
 He will accomplish this by destroying, in the lake of fire, all those who refuse to obey him (Revelation 20:10 - 15).
 He will then create a NEW universe that includes a new earth (21:1).